 Stefankiewicz joined Trine in 2009 has been coaching men’s and women’s soccer for more than 30 years, including the University of St. Francis and Indiana-Purdue of Fort Wayne (IPFW).

-While at Trine, Stefankiewicz has coached three players to all-conference honors.
+While at Trine, Stefankiewicz has coached five players to all-conference honors.
+The Thunder have boasted All-MIAA midfielders each of the last two years.

 Stefankiewicz most recently led the Thunder to its highest MIAA win-total during the 2016 season.
 The team got more than 80 percent of its scoring from underclassmen and graduated just three seniors from a young roster.
 Freshman Morgan Sanderson tied a program-record for most goals in a season since Trine joined the MIAA in 2004.
 Goalkeeper Kristina Veljovic became the school's all-time leader in shutouts during that time frame.